-In accordance with Executive Order 13175, we have evaluated the potential effects of this rule on Federally-recognized Indian tribes and have determined that the rule does not have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
-The basis for this determination is that our decision is on a State regulatory program and does not involve a Federal regulation involving Indian lands.
+In accordance with Executive Order 13175, we have evaluated the potential effects of this rule on Federallyrecognized Indian tribes and have determined that the rule does not have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
+The basis for this determination is that our decision is on a State regulatory program and does not involve Federal regulations involving Indian lands.

-Executive Order 13211-Regulations That Significantly Affect the Supply, Distribution, or Use of Energy expected to have a significant adverse effect on the supply, distribution, or use of energy, a Statement of Energy Effects is not required.
+Executive Order 13211-Regulations That Significantly Affect The Supply, Distribution, or Use of Energy

 On May 18, 2001, the President issued Executive Order 13211 which requires agencies to prepare a Statement of Energy Effects for a rule that is (1) considered significant under Executive Order 12866, and (2) likely to have a significant adverse effect on the supply, distribution, or use of energy.
-Because this rule is exempt from review under Executive Order 12866 and is not
+Because this rule is exempt from review under Executive Order 12866 and is not expected to have a significant adverse effect on the supply, distribution, or use of energy, a Statement of Energy Effects is not required.